 Despite research still being rather hard to track down on the nootropic mechanisms arising from exogenous ketone use, it appears that neuronal mitochondria are the key organelle involved.

 When mitochondria are abundant and operating optimally, your neurons transmit signals more efficiently.
-In simple terms, your brain can communicate better with your body and your thoughts are clearer when fats and ketones are the primary fuel sources.
+In simple terms, your brain can communicate better with your body; your thoughts are clearer when fats and ketones are the primary fuel sources.

 To get the most out of your nootropic regimen, try implementing exogenous ketones in tandem with a ketogenic diet.